police officers on horses

 • Metabolic function: irregular eating and activity patterns influence insulin sensitivity and fuel use

-• Cardiovascular stress: poor sleep and variable activity raise stress markers
+• Cardiovascular stress: poor sleep and variable activity raise circadian stress markers

 • Performance readiness: fluctuating energy levels impact training quality and work output

 Research in occupational health shows that shift work, especially night and rotating shifts, contributes to higher rates of metabolic disorders, fatigue-related performance loss, and compromised recovery.
-Effective conditioning for officers must take these realities into account.
+These are not minor inconveniences.
+They are physiological states that require a different training approach than a standard athlete with a predictable schedule.
+Effective conditioning for officers must take these realities into account from the start, not attempt to override them with more training volume.

 The Goal of Law Enforcement Conditioning

-• Sustained pursuit with gear in variable weather
+• Sustained pursuit with duty gear in variable weather conditions

 Principles for Conditioning Around Shift Work